jggautier/dataverse-scripts/get-dataverse-metadata/README.md

 python3 get_dataset_json_metadata.py
 ```

-The script creates a UI for entering the URL of the dataverse repository, the location of the text file containing the dataset PIDs you're interested in, and where you want to save the metadata files and metadatablock JSON files of the repository.
-If you're using Mac OS, upon pressing "Start" in the UI, you may see a message in your terminal that starts with "Class FIFinderSyncExtensionHost", which can be ignored. ([See the FAQ](https://github.com/jggautier/get-dataverse-metadata/tree/tkinter-gui#faq) for more info.)
+The script creates a UI for entering the URL of the dataverse repository, an optional API key, the location of the CSV or text file containing the dataset PIDs you're interested in, and where you want to save the metadata files and metadatablock JSON files of the repository.
+If you're using Mac OS, when you press "Start" in the UI, you may see a message in your terminal that starts with "Class FIFinderSyncExtensionHost", which can be ignored. ([See the FAQ](https://github.com/jggautier/get-dataverse-metadata/tree/tkinter-gui#faq) for more info.)

 Within the directory that you specified, the script will create a folder, whose name will include a timestamp, to store the downloaded JSON metadata files.

 For each dataset PID in the provided text file, the script will save a JSON file containing the metadata of each published version of each dataset.
+If a Dataverse account API key is included, the script will also download the draft versions of any datasets accessible by the Dataverse account.

 ### Writing metadata from JSON files to CSV files
 Run any of the scripts that start with parse_, such as parse_basic_metadata.py